Markov kernels in Mathlib's probability library

-The composition is related to the composition-product by the formula $\eta \circ_k \kappa = (\kappa \otimes_k \eta)_{\mathrm{snd}}$.
+The composition is related to the composition-product by the formula $\eta \circ_k \kappa = (\kappa \otimes_k \eta)_{\mathrm{snd}}$ (in which abuse notation: we see $\eta : \mathcal{Y} \rightsquigarrow \mathcal{Z}$ as a kernel $\mathcal{X} \times \mathcal{Y} \rightsquigarrow \mathcal{Z}$ by ignoring the first component).
 In a first attempt at implementing kernels in \mathlib{}, we defined the composition-product as the primitive operation on kernels, and derived the composition and the product from it.
 This had the advantage that once the work is done to prove that the composition-product is indeed a kernel, the other operations are easy to define.
 There is however a drawback: the composition-product requires s-finite kernels, while the composition should be defined for all kernels.
 Defining the composition as $(\kappa \otimes_k \eta)_{\mathrm{snd}}$ is a loss in generality.
 The change to use composition and parallel composition as basic operations also aligns better with the categorical viewpoint on kernels.